CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 The technical checks :ref:`daemon <FRED-Arch-servers-py>`.

-This daemon implements operations for :doc:`checking technical condition of name servers </Features/Concepts/Teccheck>`.
+This daemon implements operations for performing technical tests on name server sets.

+The tests are either launched periodically and a report is sent to the corresponding technical contact of the nsset by email, or they are requested by registrars and the reports are included in EPP poll messages.

+The technical tests are scaled by severity and the tests of higher severity can be performed only if the tests of lower severity were successful.

 Both planned checks and results are stored in the database.